nteract/dx/docs/design.md

 ## Convert JSON Schema to Python model

+- Check for valid JSON Schema doc before generating Python code
-Use **datamodel-code-generator** to convert JSON, JSON Schema or OpenAPI to Python model.
+- Use **datamodel-code-generator** to convert JSON, JSON Schema or OpenAPI to Python model.
 ## Store the Python model for programmatic use

 ## Workflow